 If you suspect any form of infection or swelling you must seek medical attention urgently.

 An abscessed tooth is a painful infection at the root of a tooth or between the gum and a tooth.
 It’s most commonly caused by severe tooth decay.
 Other causes of tooth abscess are trauma to the tooth, gingivitis or gum disease.
 An abscess will not go away on its own, so it’s essential you visit your dentist immediately.

 If you have any form of facial swelling you must seek medical help immediately.
-Dental abscesses are potentially life threatening as the swelling could impede your airways.
 If you notice any facial swelling outside our opening hours please see you doctor or attend your nearest emergency department.

 If you have sustained an injury and your tooth has been knocked out it is important to act quickly.
 Please call us and our receptionist will make arrangements for the first available dentist to see you.
 Patients suffering significant head, neck, or facial trauma should attend the hospital emergency department first.

 Any injury to your mouth could crack, chip or break a tooth.
 An injured tooth may also be loose, moved in position or intruded into the gum.
 An examination by a dentist is required even if there is no apparent damage to the crown of the tooth as the roots of your teeth could be damaged.
 Keep any tooth fragments as it may be possible for the dentist to reattach.

 Steps to save your knocked out tooth